 In Greece, a portrait of a recent recruit of the AJCM, a man of culture with a thousand faces and a thousand projects, who brings with him the solidarity commitment of young Greeks.

-Rock singer, doctor in Cultural Sociology, musician, scientific director of a centre for unaccompanied minor asylum seekers, songwriter, specialist in European funding programmes for cultural projects, in charge of addiction prevention workshops for young people.
-Behind all these labels in a list that is not exhaustive, there is only one man, Andreas Almpanis 45 years old, a mysterious and indefinable Greek activist who has just recently joined the AJCM.
+Rock singer, doctor in Cultural Sociology, musician, scientific director of a centre for unaccompanied minor asylum seekers, songwriter, specialist in European funding programmes for cultural projects, responsible for addiction prevention workshops for young people.
+Behind all these labels in a list that is not exhaustive, there is only one man, Andreas Almpanis, 45 years old, a mysterious and indefinable Greek activist who has just recently joined the AJCM.

-Born and raised in Larissa, the fourth largest city in Greece, he left his city to study and returned 15 years with degrees.
+Born and raised in Larissa, the fourth largest city in Greece, he left to study and returned 15 years and three degrees later.
 In the meantime and in parallel with his studies, he founded a rock band “I Fovi tou Prigkipa” (The Prince’s Fears) with three other students.
-The band creates a small notoriety and plays all over the country.
-Two years later, they are signed by the Virgin label.
-The adventure barely lasted seven years, the time to produce four albums.
-This group of four people is Andreas’ first “team” and, like everything happened later, it produces art, his means of expression
+The band acquired a little bit of notoriety and played all over the country.
+Two years later, they were signed by the Virgin label.
+The adventure lasted seven years, the time of four albums.
+This group of four people were Andreas’ first “team” and, like all those who would follow, they produced art, his means of expression par excellence.

-He later joined the SMouTh musical theatre artistic collective dedicated to providing educational and artistic expression opportunities to young people who would not otherwise have access to them.
-Every year, the collective puts on shows and participates, thanks to Andreas, in European cultural exchange programs allowing the young artists in the making of the association not only to travel but also to perform in front of and meet other young artists or aspiring artists from all over Europe.
+He later joined the SMouTh musical theatre artistic collective dedicated to providing educational and artistic expression opportunities to young people who would not have access to them otherwise .
+Every year, the collective puts on shows and participates, thanks to Andreas, in European cultural exchange programs allowing the emerging young artists of the association not only to travel but also to perform in front of and meet other young artists or aspiring artists from all over Europe.

-But this, of course, is not enough.
-Over the years, two other projects will therefore be born.
+But this, of course, was not enough for him.
+Over the years, two other projects have therefore emerged.
 He became the scientific director of the creative workshop of the local OKANA (Public Organisation for the Fight against Addiction) and, as a father, he set up a programme specially designed for children.
-The aim is to use children’s creativity and artistic expression to protect them from future temptations and the dangers of addiction, something essential in a country like Greece which still suffers a lot from heroin.
+The aim is to use children’s creation and artistic expression to protect them from future temptations and the dangers of addiction, something

 The source of his motivations?
 Andreas has difficulty answering clearly and seems uncomfortable.
-Simply answering seems complicated, as if he wants to hide behind vague concepts in order not to reveal his big secret.
+A simple answer seems complicated to give, like he wanted to hide behind vague concepts in order not to reveal his big secret.
 As if reluctantly, he eventually admits that he just wants to be an actor of change, of a change towards a better world.

-Has the fact that he has been a father for 9 years now pushed him to work even harder to change the world in which his two sons are growing up?
-But if my children were asked what their father does, they would say that Daddy is never home ».
+Has the fact of being father for 9 years pushed him to work even harder to change the world in which his two sons are growing up?
+He stands and thinks: « maybe… But if my children were asked what their father does, they would say that daddy is never home ».
 He is too busy trying to change the world.